-Think of cookies in a metal tin or pet treats in a sealed up cardboard tube.
+Think of cookies in a metal tin or pet treats in a sealed-up cardboard tube.
 You might even get creative and give a secret message in a bottle or jar.
-Exactly what the message is I will leave to your imagination!
+Exactly what the message is; I will leave it to your imagination!

 These make for cheap money-saving gifts but incredibly well-received due to the wrapping and thought evident in them.

 Failing the cloth method, you could also cut down your wrapping waste in other ways.
 Think of brown paper or paper and accessories saved from other presents given throughout the year.

 Or maybe don’t use any paper at all and hide your gifts around the house.
 You can now write little clues and send the recipient off on a little treasure hunt.
 Your imagination is the only limiter here!

 The fashion industry currently produces massive amounts of waste that negatively impacts the environment.
 A portion of this comes from textile scraps, leftover fabric, excess threads, dyes, inks, and paper waste.